SharedSmally/doc/containerd.md

 ## docker Architecture:
 Prior to the version 1.11, Docker engine was used to manage volumes, networks, containers, images etc..
 Now, the Docker architecture is broken into four components:
-- Docker engine
+- Docker engine(dockerd): listens for Docker API requests and manages host's Container life-cycles by utilizing contanerd
-- containerd
+- containerd: take main responsibilty of managing containers life-cycle
-- containerd-shm
+- containerd-shm:
 - runC

 The binaries are respectively called docker, docker-containerd, docker-containerd-shim, and docker-runc.